StevenAccardo/ts-node-express-postrgressql-to-do-server/README.md

 # ts-express-rest-api-boilerplate

-Contains a basic boilerplate for an TypeScript express REST API which includes:
+Contains a basic boilerplate for an TypeScript express REST API with JWT auth which includes:

 1. ES module type.
 2. Routes, Controllers, Middleware, and Models directories.